nuxeo/nuxeo/README.md

 When rendering the "myCustomBlock" _diffBlock_, the _DiffDisplayService_ will:

-- Look for a specific widget definition named "file:content" in the _LayoutStore_, find it and use it for _<field schema="file" name="content" />_.
+- Look for a specific widget definition named "file:content" in the _LayoutStore_, find it and use it for the "file:content" field.

-- Look for a specific widget definition named "dublincore:title" in the _LayoutStore_, won't find it and therefore will look for a generic widget definition named with the field type, ie. "string", find it and use it for _<field schema="dublincore" name="title" />_.
+- Look for a specific widget definition named "dublincore:title" in the _LayoutStore_, won't find it and therefore will look for a generic widget definition named with the field type, ie. "string", find it and use it for the dublincore:title field.

 In this use case, the "string" generic widget definition is sufficient to display the "dublincore:title" field.
 It uses a widget of type "text" with "label.dublincore.title" as a label and "dublincore:title" as a field definition.